TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/AppendixA/FeAdminlib/Index.rst

    ###SUB_REQUIRED_FIELD_email###

-This is normally removed, but it'll  *not* be removed if the email field fails and thus you are able to give a special warning for that specific field.
+This is normally removed, but it will *not* be removed if the email field fails and thus you are able to give a special warning for that specific field.